Navigating the Medical School Application Process

 Schools often request additional information from applicants in the form of a supplemental, secondary application.
 This may include a request for further information or documentation – letters of recommendation, an essay, and additional forms.
 A secondary application will also likely have an application fee.
 Fees and required additional materials will vary from school to school, and it’s important to complete this step promptly.
 You may spend much of the late summer working on and submitting your secondary applications.

 Most medical schools require an interview, though the process varies by school.
-Interviews can take place on or off campus and may be conducted by one admissions committee member, by multiple members of the committee, or by off-campus interviewers, such as practicing physicians.
+Interviews may be conducted by one admissions committee member, by multiple members of the admissions committee, or by off-campus interviewers, such as practicing physicians.
 Among other things, you may be asked about your background, your motivation to enter your profession, your perceptions of the profession, current events, and questions relating to ethical issues of your profession.
-Generally, the interviewers complete evaluations that are added to the rest of your application materials.
+The interviewers submit their evaluations that are added to the rest of your application materials.

 Choosing the Right Medical School for You